jacky18008/WordBank-Codingly/README.md

 # WordBank-Codingly

-Workbank is such an important tool while taking tests like Toefl or GRE, however, writing a tidy word bank by hand is so difficult for some people like me.
+Word bank is such an important tool while taking tests like Toefl or GRE, however, writing a tidy word bank by hand is so difficult for some people like me.

 Though managing our word bank in json files sounds a good idea,